Do you love pie, but stress about the crust? Welcome to a very large club.

 - Press the crumbs really well: One you have the crumbs evenly distributed around the pan, use a dry measuring cup wrapped in plastic wrap (to prevent it from sticking to the crumbs) and press firmly into the sides and bottom of the pan.

-- 12 rectangular graham crackers (about 6 ounces), broken into pieces
+- 12 rectangular graham cracker sheets (about 6 ounces), broken into pieces equaling about 1 1/2 cups

 - 2 tablespoons sugar